WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 # LitR Survival - Tips

 Whether or not you play in Survival Mode, the core philosophy of Life in the Ruins is *Adapt To What The World Gives You*.
-A lot of things you took for granted in Vanilla, like near-infinite ammo or being able to get the perfect legendary weapon for your build, don't apply any more.
+A lot of things you took for granted in Vanilla, like near-infinite ammo, or being able to get the perfect legendary weapon for your build, don't apply any more.
 LitR is designed to be a lite survival game, trying to hit the sweet spot where you need to care about your resources, but without the level of simulationist complexity where you need a spreadsheet to track everying, and have to check wiki-articles anytime you want to do something because there are a hundred different subsystems to learn.
 Playing on Survival mode adds hunger and thirst, as well as fast travel restrictions- but it does not massively decrease the player to enemy damage ratio the way it does in vanilla survival.

 ## Pacing
 - Lunar Fallout Overhaul extends and rebalances the games progression.
 Early game lasts till around level 20-25, mid game lasts to around 50-60, and end game enemies cap out their scaling around level 100.